neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 The methods used to create these transformations can be considered as part of a broader class of "distribution alignment" methods.
-Although distribution alignment is used in domain adaptation, functional alignment is unique in that we have access to both the "source" and "target" distributions and are trying to learn a relationship between them, rather than transferring a learnt relationship from one distribution to another.
+Although distribution alignment is used in domain adaptation, functional alignment is unique in that we generally have access to both the "source" and "target" distributions and are trying to learn a relationship between them, rather than transferring a learnt relationship from one distribution to another.

 The next four tutorials detail different methods for functionally aligning two (or more) high-dimensional, voxel spaces.